yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Your task is to implement two structs `BreadthFirstOrderGenerator`  and `DepthFirstOrderGenerator` that traverse the graph in Breadth-first and Depth-first order respectively, starting from a given node.
 Your structs should adopt the protocols `GeneratorType` and `SequenceType`, and hence should implement functions of those protocols.
 Neighbours of a node will be traversed in the order of nodes that appear in the `plist` file.

 The test cases will parse property lists into their constituent Swift objects.
-Your implementation only needs to deal with graphs represented as `Dictionary`s.
+Your implementation only needs to deal with graphs represented as `Dictionary`s in the format of the graph.

 - Implement the struct `DepthFirstOrderGenerator`, which adopts the protocols `GeneratorType` and `SequenceType`.
 The constructor accepts a graph (represented as our dictionary format) and a start bide.
 Calls to `next()` will return the nodes in Depth-first search order, starting at the given node. **(20 points)**